sygoh23/jackal_fyp/src/development/resources/obj_detection/Data_lists/README.md

 # Important note about this folder
 This folder contains JSON files generated from the data preprocessing stage.

-To update these files from the latest dataset, delete them all then run `python3 create_data_lists.py` with appropriate args to generate new ones.
+Files have been gitignored as they contain filepaths unique to each system.
+To generate ones for your system, open the scripts directory and run `python3 create_data_lists.py` with appropriate args.